svareille/OnlyKey-gpg-agent/README.md

 # OnlyKey GPG agent

 This ok-gpg-agent is a proxy between a gpg client and the original gpg-agent.
-It checks wether an OnlyKey is plugged and use it for signing/decryption if relevent.
+It checks wether an OnlyKey is plugged and use it for signing/decryption if relevant.

 My typical use case is when I sign commits.
 I want my private key on my computer and on my OnlyKey for convenience, so that when I sign a commit I just have to touch my OnlyKey if plugged or entering my